 A candidate for election as a Bencher must:

-• Be a practising lawyer on Monday March 4, 2024, and have their name on the voters’ list on Monday, April 1, 2024;
+- Be a practising lawyer on the 1st Monday in March of the election year, and have their name on the voters’ list

-• Maintain their principal office in the district in which they seek to be a candidate;
+- Maintain their principal office in the district in which they seeks to be a candidate;

-• Be nominated in accordance with the process set out in Division 2 of Part 2 of the Law Society Rules; and
+- Be nominated in accordance with the process set out in Division 2 of Part 2 of the Law Society Rules

-• Not be a Life Bencher or an Ex-Officio Bencher.
+- Not be a Life Bencher or an Ex-Officio Bencher; and

 Governing Legislation